EpiCENTR-Lab/QDNAseq-Genome-Integrity/README.md

-# Checking genome integrity using low-pass whole-genome sequencing and QDNAseq
+# Genome integrity using low-pass whole-genome sequencing and QDNAseq

 ## Overview